ancap-ch/from-en/en/Universally Preferable Behaviour/p00_ch01_foreword.md

 Extraordinary claims require extraordinary proof.
 In taking on this mammoth task – particularly in such a short book – I have set myself some basic ground rules, which are worth going over here.[^1]

+[^1]: Most of these will be discussed in more detail throughout the course of this book.

 1. I fully accept the Humean distinction between “is” and “ought”.
 Valid moral rules cannot be directly derived from the existence of anything in reality.
 The fact that human beings in general *prefer* to live, and must successfully interact with reality in order to do so, cannot be the basis for any valid theory of ethics.
 Some people clearly do not prefer to live, and steadfastly reject reality, so this definition of ethics remains subjective and conditional.
 2. Ethics cannot be objectively defined as “that which is good for man’s survival”.
 Certain individuals can survive very well by preying on others, so this definition of ethics does not overcome the problem of subjectivism.
 In biological terms, this would be analogous to describing evolutionary tendencies as “that which is good for *life’s* survival” – this would make no sense.
 Human society is an ecosystem of competing interests, just as the rainforest is, and what is “good” for one man so often comes at the expense of another.
 3. I do not believe in any “higher realm” of Ideal Forms.
 Morality cannot be conceived of as existing in any “other universe”, either material or immaterial.
 If morality exists in some “other realm”, it cannot then be subjected to a rigorous rational or empirical analysis – and, as Plato himself noted in “The Republic”, society would thus require an elite cadre of Philosopher-Kings to communicate – or, more accurately, *enforce* – the incomprehensible edicts of this “other realm” upon everyone else.
 This also does not solve the problem of subjectivism, since that which is inaccessible to reason and evidence is by definition subjective.